 IBAN: BE26 3900 9658 0329 (BIC: BBRUBEBB) with reference ‘Thorikos LW-619’.
 By adding the name of an individual project, you can decide which part of our research you would like to support, e.g. ‘Thorikos LW-619 – THEATRE’ for the theatre publication (see below).

-Donations of 40 EUR and more may be tax deductible depending on your country of residence (in Belgium 45%).
+Donations may be tax deductible depending on your country of residence.
+In Belgium, for donations of 40 EUR or more, you will receive a tax certificate with which you can recuperate 45% of your donation in your personal income tax.
 To this end, Ghent University will provide an attestation in the spring of the year following your donation.
 It should be stressed that Ghent University will not take any overhead on the donations.
 Your contribution is much appreciated!

 The theatre publication (Code: ‘THEATRE’)

 Published research data and the quality thereof are key to the advance of scientific knowledge.
 It is, therefore, to be regretted that the probably oldest stone-built theatre of the ancient world has still not been fully and conclusively published.
 In order to fill in this lacuna, we seek financing through the fund-raising channel at Ghent University.
 With the help of benefactors, we have been able to finance two short study campaigns in which a large number of finds from the Theatre excavations were analyzed (2018-2019). see ‘Theatre Project’